MarkUsProject/Markus/lib/automated_tests/README.md

 Automated Testing Engine (ATE)
 ==============================

-The Automated Testing Engine (ATE) allows instructors to run tests on students submissions and automatically create marks for them.
+The Automated Testing Engine (ATE) allows instructors and tas to run tests on students submissions and automatically create marks for them.
 It consists of a client component integrated into MarkUs, and a server component that can be deployed together with MarkUs or standalone.
 Testing jobs are queued and served using a first in first out strategy, managed by the gem Resque on the client and server side.

 ## 1. Requirements and Installation